oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 ---

 ### Fading
 Fading is done through exponential decay of each color in each pixel.
 The `fade()` function simply multiplies each R, G, and B value of each pixel by a number less than 1 (i.e. dividing it by a number greater than 1).
-Since it's multiplying each pass, the light's decrease by a proportionally decreasing amount that is relative to the current light value.
-Here's a graphical example, where we take a light value that starts at max brightness (255) and we decay it by 0.95 each pass, i.e. 255&times;0.95^x where x is the number of times `fade()` is called with the same decimal.
+Since it's multiplying each pass, the lights decrease by an amount that is relative to the current light value.
+Here's a graphical example where we take a light value that starts at max brightness (255) and we decay it by 0.95 each pass, i.e. 255&times;0.95^x where x is the number of times `fade()` is called with the same decimal:

 <center>![exp decay](http://i.imgur.com/8OSB4cz.png)</center>

-Technically this function never reaches zero, but the strip has its cutoff (values < 0.5 are 0), and this is where the fade function simply iterates to the next pixel if it's completely off.
+Technically this function never reaches zero, but the strip has its cutoff (values < 0.5 are 0), and this is where the fade function simply iterates to the next pixel if one is completely off.

 We can gauge how long it will take to snuff out a light completely by simply solving for x when the function equals 0.49, and knowing that each pass of loop is at least 30 ms (because of the delay call) we can get a lower-end estimate for how long it will take to completely fade out a pixel.
-Here this written out for `fade()` called with `0.95` and `0.99` for an R, G, or B value of 255:
+Here's this written out for `fade()` called with `0.95` and `0.99` for an R, G, or B value of 255:
 <center>![decay 0.95](http://i.imgur.com/Lzodfqd.png)</center>

 So you can see that a fade coefficient of 0.95 would take about 3.5 seconds to completely fade out a full light, assuming extra operations done during the loop are of negligible time.

 Doing the same math with 0.99 yields:
 <center>![fade 0.99](http://i.imgur.com/WPW5wtx.png)</center>

 Even a difference of a few _hundredths_ has exaggerated the magnitude of the effect, more than squaring it!
-Different fading is necessary for different modes (e.g. `Traffic()` needs a relatively low fade so the strip doesn't get washed out and you can still see the individual dots, but `Snake()` needs a long fade to make the trail more distinct).
+Different fading is necessary for different modes ( e.g. `Traffic()` needs a relatively low fade so the strip doesn't get washed out and you can still see the individual dots, but `Snake()` needs a long fade to make the trail more distinct).
 This was a design choice for each visual as well, so play around with the numbers to see what you find satisfying.

 ---
+### "Bumps"

+### Pulse